alan-maguire/wss/README.md

 pages may be added to the workload dynamically during its operation via `malloc()`, loading libraries etc.  Similarly we need to read the entire kpagecgroup map to ensure we find all pfns associated with the cgroup.

+The read/write of the idle page map requires read()ing/write()ing to /sys/kernel/mm/page_idle/bitmap in 8 byte chunks, and there are (total_memory_pages/64) of these.
+For a 1Tb memory system, this equates to `(10^12/4096/8) = 30517578` read/write system calls.
+Similarly a read of kpagecgroup will be expensive since there are 8 bytes per page; thankfully in that case we can do larger chunked reads.

 # 2. Multi-generational LRU